tim-roberts1/tva/website/blog/2022-08-10-dev-experimental/index.md

 For now, **experimental is just a creation phase.** What we are trying to do is very different than your basic UI library (MUI, Chakra, etc.).
-Libraries like these are fine for startups, but at some point in time, loose flexibility on projects or create **major tech debt problems** due to the nature of a component library depending on many other 3rd party libraries to exist. **Not to mention that natural security dependency risk this introduces.**
+Libraries like these are fine for startups, but at some point in time, lose flexibility on projects or create **major tech debt problems** due to the nature of a component library depending on many other 3rd party libraries to exist. **Not to mention that natural security dependency risk this introduces.**